bowring/ET_Tripoli/README.md

 ***Note to Developers***

-ET_Tripoli can be compiled from the source code by using Gradle 7.2 using the same JDK/JRE 17.
+ET_Tripoli can be compiled from the source code by using [Gradle 7.3](https://gradle.org/releases/) using the same JDK/JRE 17.
 ```text
 gradle clean build
 ```